We use cookies to analyse traffic and for ad measurement purposes, including for personalizing ads. Read Our Cookie Policy

 2. History of pay by phone

-3. Pros and cons of pay by phone
+5. Advantages of pay by phone

-4. The future of pay by phone
+11. The future of pay by phone

 What is pay by phone?

-Pay by phone refers to any of several payment methods where the funding comes from the user’s PAYG balance or is added to their next mobile phone bill.
+Pay by phone aka carrier billing refers to any of several payment methods where the funding comes from the user’s PAYG balance or is added to their next mobile phone bill.
 The phone connection is used to authenticate the transaction which means there is no need for any password or login and the user also has to be physically in possession of the phone for the payment to be made.

 Pay by phone as it applies to online slot and casino sites does NOT mean payment systems such as Google Pay where in-app purchases – and purchases of material goods made via NFC (contactless) technology can be charged to a bank card, as these do not apply the charge to the user’s phone bill.